-As of December 31, 2023, the Company was authorized to issue 500 million shares of common stock.
+As of December 31, 2024, the Company was authorized to issue 500 million shares of common stock.
 Dividends on common stock will be paid when, and if, declared by the Board of Directors.
 Each holder of common stock is entitled to vote on all matters that are appropriate for stockholder voting and is entitled to one vote for each share held.

-In November 2022, the Company entered into a Sales Agreement with The Goldman Sachs & Co.
-LLC to create an at-themarket equity program ("ATM program"), pursuant to which the Company may offer to sell shares of its common stock having an aggregate offering gross proceeds of up to \$250.0 million.
+In November 2022, the Company entered into a Sales Agreement with Goldman Sachs & Co.
+LLC to create an at-the-market equity program ("ATM program"), pursuant to which the Company may offer to sell shares of its common stock having an aggregate offering gross proceeds of up to \$250.0 million.
+During the year ended December 31, 2024, the Company issued and sold an aggregate of 1,732,204 shares through its ATM program at a weighted-average public offering price of \$11.69 per share, resulting in net proceeds of \$19.6 million.
 During the year ended December 31, 2023, the Company issued and sold an aggregate of 5,244,936 shares through its ATM program at a weighted-average public offering price of \$12.50 per share, resulting in net proceeds of \$63.1 million.
-During the year ended December 31, 2022, no shares were sold under this ATM program.
-As of December 31, 2023, an aggregate of \$184.4 million worth of shares remain available to be issued and sold under the ATM program.
+As of December 31, 2024, an aggregate of \$164.2 million worth of shares remain available to be issued and sold under the ATM program.